ITPNYU/ICM-2015/README.md

 ### 14 -- Final Project Presentations
 - Please add your link to your final project documentation on your section's wiki.

+# Policies

+##Evaluation

+Grades will be determined according to the following breakdown:
+* Regular Assignments 40%
+* Participation and Attendance 40%
+* Final Project 20%

+Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".

+We will have weekly assignments that are relevant to material from the previous class.
+These assignments are required and you should be prepared to show/talk about them in class.
+It is expected that everyone in the class will create and maintain a blog for their assignments.

+Attendance is mandatory.
+Please inform your teacher via email if you are going to miss a class.
+Habitually showing up late for class or an excessive number of absences will adversely affect your grade.

+This class will be participatory, you are expected to participate in discussions and give feedback to other students both in class and participate with their projects.
+This (along with attendance) is 40% of your grade.

+Class will culminate final projects.
+You are expected to push your abilities to produce something that utilizes what you have learned in the class that is useful in some manner to yourself or the world.
+This will comprise 20% of your grade.

 Mantras By James
 ----------------